 An increasing percentage of people with medical insurance are having difficulty paying medical bills.
 With growing debt and rising costs, healthcare providers and medical debt collectors are turning to statistical modeling to develop a more targeted and effective patient friendly collections strategy.
 Download this white paper to learn how statistical models can help you identify which accounts have the highest propensity to pay, helping you make the collections process more efficient and effective leading to cost reductions and increased liquidations.

-You must be logged in to download free reports.
+You must be logged in to download free reports and webinars.

 If you don't have an account yet, registration is free and simple.
 If you're pretty sure you have already registered, but don't remember your password, use the password reset tool (located under the login form).

 If your collection agency isn’t involved in the student loan market, then you’re missing out on your share of a $1 trillion pot.
 The purpose of this report from Ontario Systems is to explain how the size (huge) and dynamic (complex) of the student loan market can be used as an opportunity for debt collectors […]